ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 It is important that the bootloader not be able to alter any Claims about itself that were collected by the BIOS.
-This can be ensured having those Claims be either signed by the BIOS or stored in an untamperable manner by the BIOS.
+This can be ensured having those Claims be either signed by the BIOS or stored in a tamper-proof manner by the BIOS.

 Continuing with this example, the bootloader's Attesting Environment is now in charge of collecting Claims about the next Target Environment, which in this example